fettermania/superbowl-squares/README.md

   - [DONE] Move completed to int (-1: game incomplete, 0-99: Row/col)
   - [DONE] Store winner in completed
   - Show winner in show.js
+  - Only Show Lock, disable Declare and vice versa on manager page dpeending on condition
-  - Display 0-9 hash on game page
+  - [DONE] Display 0-9 re-mapping on game page
-  - Translate 0-9 winner to which row/col to pick
+  - [DONE] Translate 0-9 winner to which row/col to pick on manager page
 - [WON'T DO] Make Squares Random from seed
   - Principle: If you have the code, the contract, and the ID of the creator, you still can't get the order.
   - Principle: The order has to be shown to be selected when the squares start.